trampgeek/moodle-qtype_coderunner/docs/index.md

     {{ sometemplateparam }}

 In the following pseudocode, we assume Hoist template parameters is true.
+We also disregard nearly all error conditions except a failed combinator run.

 Although CodeRunner is set up to use a variety of different sandboxes, in recent years only the Jobe sandbox has been supported, so we will generally disregard